LaunchCode-Education-Archived/thinkcspy_assignments/crypto/README.md

 > **Note:** You can assume that your input will definitely be a letter.
 Don’t worry about what might happen if somebody tries to use your function with an input parameter that is something other than a single letter, like ``alphabet_position("grandpa22!")``

 > **Warning**
 >It is important that you test your function to make sure it works **before moving on**.
 This practice of testing each little piece of your code in isolation before trying to put all the pieces together will save you a lot of time and headaches.
 Pay attention to which tests it passes and which it fails when you run ``pytest``.
-As long as it passes the unit tests for this function, you're okay to move on!
+As long as it passes the unit tests for this function in the relevant test file, you're okay to move on!

 ### rotate_character
 Next, write another helper function ``rotate_character(char, rot)`` which receives a character ``char`` (that is, a string of length 1), and an integer ``rot``.
 Your function should return a new string of length 1, the result of rotating ``char`` by ``rot`` number of places to the right.